hannah-bulmer/Lessons/W19/Projects/hate-speech-detection/README.md

 Lesson # | Date | Description
 --|--|--
 1 | Jan 30 | Intro to ML, NLP, and AI
-2 | Feb 6 | Sentiment Analysis with Naive Bayes
+2 | Feb 13 | The End to End Process of ML
-3 | Feb 13 | TF-IDF, looking at n-grams, and ML Algorithms
+3 | Feb 27 | Building a Sentiment Analysis Engine
-4 | Feb 27 | Target Identification using NLP methods
+4 | Mar 06 | Playing Around with Different ML Algorithms
-5 | Mar 6| Threat Detection and Word2Vec
+5 | Mar 13 | Target Identification and Threat Detection with NLP
-6 | Mar 13| Finishing Touches!
+6 | Mar 20 | Wrapping it all up